unioslight/frontend-test-user-input/README.md

-# frontend-test-user-input
+# Front-end Test - User input interface
-Test for front end candidates
+This is a challenge for front-end candidates

 Create an interface for inserting users into a list.
 The interface requirements consist of: